Locally listed buildings are of importance to the borough for their local interest and positive contribution to the townscape.

 - Close historical associations - with locally/nationally important people or events.

 Find locally listed buildings in Harrow

 To find and view locally listed buildings in the borough you can view our listed buildings map.

 Local listed buildings Supplementary Planning Document (SPD)

-This document is essentially a guidance document intended to provide good practice advice for owners and occupiers of locally listed buildings.
-It included guidance on maintenance, conservation, and the relevant planning controls.
+This is a guidance document intended to provide good practice advice for owners and occupiers of locally listed buildings.
+It includes guidance on maintenance, conservation, and the relevant planning controls.

 This is important since locally listed buildings contribute greatly to the quality and sense of place of the local environment.
 So their protection and continued wellbeing is sought.

 This guidance document forms an SPD which does not carry formal 'development plan' status.
 However it is a material consideration when deciding planning applications for proposals to which they apply.

 The document can also be found at Locally Listed Buildings SPD.